FrancescoDiCursi/Skippadz/README.md

 I will try to fix it as soon as changes occur.

 ## :gear: Experimental features
-Remember: reload the extension or restart the browser to apply the changes!

 **By clicking on the extension's icon**, the user can choose to: